woo787/Face_recognition/README.md

 1. Part1 is a source that takes pictures and stores them in the desired path.
 If you want to do face recognition, start with part one.</br>
+2. Part2 is just a debug code to test the algorithm in part3, so you can skip it.
+3. After performing part1, if you modify the path in part 3 as you want, the computer will recognize your face on its own.